This post may contain affiliate links, meaning I get a commision if you decide to make a purchase through my links, at no cost to you.

 Here is a simple guide to how I’ve been sorting, saving, and storing my children’s keepsakes and mementos for twenty seven years.

 What to keep and what not to keep?
 Every mom is going to have her preference but here is how I decide.
 With six children I would be buried in papers, artwork, trophies and special items if I did not have some sort of discretion.
+Sorting, saving and storing children’s keepsakes has been a work in progress for me and I’ve found a system that is quick and easy.

 The most important question is-Will they and their significant other, or children, think this was worth looking at?
 I can tell you that no adult child wants to haul huge storage containers of their childhood mementos place to place, or sit for days and go through each item.
 With that thought in mind I save-